Guts (album)

 Guts (stylized in all caps) is the second studio album by American singer-songwriter Olivia Rodrigo, released on September 8, 2023, through Geffen Records.
 It was written and recorded with Rodrigo working closely alongside Dan Nigro, the producer and multi-instrumentalist of her debut album Sour (2021).
 Inspired by the period of time immediately following Sours success, Rodrigo conceived Guts hoping to reflect the process of maturity she experienced toward the end of her teenage years.

 Guts is a sonically diverse record that blends pop and rock subgenres.
 The album uses a variety of guitar and drum sounds from alternative and pop rock styles to create energetic songs and soft ballads.
 The subject matter deals with Rodrigo's coming-of-age transition and its tribulations.
 The album received universal critical acclaim for its lyrical wit, complexity, topicality, aesthetic and energy.
 Reviews noted both humorous and emotionally fraught lyrics, detailing Rodrigo's struggles with identity, romantic and professional disillusionment, unexpected stardom, and societal expectations as a young woman.

-Guts topped album charts in 15 countries, including the United States, Australia, Germany, the Netherlands, Sweden, and the United Kingdom.
+Guts topped album charts in 15 countries, including the United States, Australia, Canada, Germany, the Netherlands, Sweden, and the United Kingdom.
 In its US debut, it recorded 302,000 first-week album-equivalent units while charting all 12 of its songs in the top 40 of the Billboard Hot 100.
 Three singles were released from the album, including the international number-one track "Vampire", the top-10 song "Bad Idea Right?", and "Get Him Back!".
 The album's deluxe edition, subtitled Spilled, was released on March 22, 2024, along with its lead single "Obsessed".

 At the 66th Annual Grammy Awards, the album received nominations for Album of the Year and Best Pop Vocal Album, becoming her second consecutive Album of the Year nomination.
 Two of the album's tracks—"Vampire" and "Ballad of a Homeschooled Girl"—received four further Grammy nominations.
-In support of the album, Rodrigo embarked on the Guts World Tour (2024–2025), which grossed over $184 million from 95 shows.
+In support of the album, Rodrigo embarked on the Guts World Tour (2024–2025), which grossed over $209 million from 101 shows.
 A concert film documenting the tour's Los Angeles shows was released in October 2024 on Netflix.